cavaunpeu/willwolf.io-source/content/articles/thorough-introduction-to-boltzmann-machines.md

     return np.array(weights), np.array(biases)
 ```

-Next, we'll define a function that we can parameterize by an optimization algorithm (computing the true negative phase, or approximating it via Gibb's sampling, in the above case) which will train a model for $n$ epochs and return data requisite for plotting.
+Next, we'll define a function that we can parameterize by an optimization algorithm (computing the true negative phase, or approximating it via Gibbs sampling, in the above case) which will train a model for $n$ epochs and return data requisite for plotting.

 ## How does training progress for varying data dimensionalities?

-Finally, for data of `n_units` 3, 4, 5, etc., let's train models for 100 epochs and plot curves.
+Finally, for data of `n_units` 3, 4, 5, etc., let’s train models for 100 epochs and plot likelihood curves.

+When training with the approximate negative phase, we’ll:

+- Derive model samples from a **1000-sample Gibbs chain.
+Of course, this is a parameter we can tune, which will affect both model accuracy and training runtime.
+However, we don’t explore that in this post;** instead, we just pick something reasonable and hold this value constant throughout our experiments.
-When training with the approximate negative phase, we'll train several models for a given `n_units`; Seaborn will then average results for us then plot a single line (I think).
+- Train several models for a given `n_units`; Seaborn will average results for us then plot a single line (I think).

 ```python